Strategic Prevention Framework – Partnerships for Success for States (SPF-PFS-States)

 Purpose

-Offers funding to states to support the development and delivery of substance use prevention and mental health promotion services statewide.
-Strengthens state and community capacity to identify and address local prevention issues, such as underage drinking, marijuana, tobacco, electronic cigarettes, opioids, methamphetamine, and heroin.
-Assists states in building the capacity of community prevention providers to implement evidence-based prevention strategies and programs, with emphasis on providing services to underserved communities highly impacted by substance use disorder (SUD), including rural and tribal populations.
+Offers funding to states to support the development and delivery of substance use prevention services that strengthen protective factors, reduce risk factors, build resilience, and promote well-being.
+Strengthens state and community-level capacity to identify and address local substance use prevention issues, such as underage drinking, cannabis use, tobacco, vaping, opioids, methamphetamine, and other substances.
+Assists states in building the capacity of community prevention providers to implement evidence-based, evidence-informed, and community defined evidence-based prevention strategies and programs.
+Includes a focus on delivering prevention services to underserved communities.

 Amount of Funding